 Martin John teaches beginner and intermediate guitar privately in NYC.
 His Music is a Language teaching method has enabled thousands of people to learn to play without the stress and anxiety of traditional teaching methods.
 Please leave a message in the contact section above and he will get back to you.

-Pandora "Space Amazon" Vinyl LP Got Kinda Lost Records (2018)
+Pandora "Space Amazon" Vinyl LP Supreme Echo Records (2020))

 Co-wrote "Life is Hard" with Dusty Wright on "Caterwauling Toward the Light" (2017)